OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

 1. Give the site a title, description and URL name.
 1. For the template, click the **Custom** tab and select **ExpenseApp**.
 1. Scroll to the bottom of the page and click **Create**.
-1. Once the site has been created, copy the root URL of the new site as this will be used laster in this lab.
+1. Once the site has been created, copy the root URL of the new site as this will be used later in this lab.

-In this exercise you added some content to a OneDrive for Business account and you created a SharePoint site with sample data to test in the remained of this lab.
+In this exercise you added some content to a OneDrive for Business account and you created a SharePoint site with sample data to test in the remaining of this lab.

 ## Exercise 3: Setup Azure AD Application
 In this exercise you will create an Azure AD application that will be used by the starter project.